lctr/bloom-filter-hs/README.md

 A simple implementation of a *Bloom* filter in Haskell.

 A [*Bloom* filter](https://en.wikipedia.org/wiki/Bloom_filter) is a space-efficient probabilistic set-like data structure that supports *insertion* and
-*membership querying* and is used to test whether an element if a member of a set.
+*membership querying* and is used to test whether an element is a member of a set.

 Notably, false positives are possible in Bloom filters, but false *negatives*